reef-technologies/handbook/README.md

 All the necessary information, including credentials, have been sent to your personal email address.

 **Caution!**

-If you qualify for an encrypted VM, you should sign in for the first time from the host computer, as it is necessary to install the time-tracking application.
-This is the one and only situation when you are allowed to log in from your host machine.

-**Caution, again!**

 You have to set up 2-factor authentication within 24 hours from the first successful login, or the security policy will cut you off.
 It's best to set it up right after you perform the initial login.